Software Product Development - Strategy and Processes for a Successful Service

 If you want to build software with an external company and think a request for a proposal is a thing of the past (and a pain in the… neck) – you should read this post.
-And if you think RFP is something like BTW or TMI – you should definitely read this post.
+And if you think RFP is something like BTW or TMI – you should read this post.

 See why you should create an RFP when you’re looking for a software development team – and how to do it so that it’s useful for everyone involved.